 The machine is described using steps.
 These steps are numbered and followed in order unless a step requires to move to another step that is not the one after.
-We will call for some subroutines, such as adding numbers, going a specific number of steps back or forth or comparing natural numbers.
+It is an easy exercise to verify that these are all within the capabilities of a lba.